French Canadians: Language

 There are many varieties of French spoken by francophone Canadians, for example Quebec French, Acadian French, Métis French, and Newfoundland French.
 The French spoken in Ontario, the Canadian West, and New England can trace their roots back to Quebec French because of Quebec's diaspora.
 Over time, many regional accents have emerged.
-Canada is estimated to be home to between 32 and 36 regional French accents, 17 of which can be found in Quebec, and 7 of which are found in New Brunswick.
+Canada is estimated to be home to between 32 and 36 regional French accents, 17 of which can be found in Quebec, and seven of which are found in New Brunswick.
 There are also people who will naturally speak using Québécois Standard or Joual which are considered sociolects.

 There are about seven million French Canadians and native French speakers in Quebec.
 Another one million French-speaking French Canadians are distributed throughout the rest of Canada.
-French Canadians may also speak Canadian English or American English, especially if they live in overwhelmingly English-speaking environments.
+French Canadians may also speak Canadian English, especially if they live in overwhelmingly English-speaking environments.
 In Canada, not all those of French Canadian ancestry speak French, but the vast majority do.
-In the United States, assimilation to the English language was more significant and very few Americans of French-Canadian ancestry or heritage speak French today.
-Those that do are called Franco-Americans.

 Francophones living in Canadian provinces other than Quebec have enjoyed minority language rights under Canadian law since the Official Languages Act of 1969, and under the Canadian Constitution since 1982, protecting them from provincial governments that have historically been indifferent towards their presence.
 At the provincial level, New Brunswick formally designates French as a full official language, while other provinces vary in the level of French language services they offer.
-All three of Canada's territories include French as an official language of the territory alongside English and local indigenous languages, although in practice French-language services are normally available only in the capital cities and not across the entire territory.
+All three of Canada's territories include French as an official language of the territory alongside English and local indigenous languages; however, in practice, French-language services are normally available only in the capital cities and not across the entire territory.

 Religion

-Christianity is the predominant religion of French Canadians, with Roman Catholicism the chief denomination.
-The kingdom of France forbade non-Catholic settlement in New France from 1629 onward and thus, almost all French settlers of Canada were Catholic.
+Catholicism is the chief denomination amongst French Canadians.
+The kingdom of France forbade non-Catholic settlement in New France from 1629 onward; thus, almost all French settlers of Canada were Catholic.
 In the United States, some families of French-Canadian origin have converted to Protestantism.
 Until the 1960s, religion was a central component of French-Canadian national identity.
 The Church parish was the focal point of civic life in French-Canadian society, and religious orders ran French-Canadian schools, hospitals and orphanages and were very influential in everyday life in general.
 During the Quiet Revolution of the 1960s, however, the practice of Catholicism dropped drastically.
-Church attendance in Quebec currently remains low.
-Rates of religious observance among French Canadians outside Quebec tend to vary by region, and by age.
-In general, however, those in Quebec are the least observant, while those in the United States of America and other places away from Quebec tend to be the most observant.